laerreal/savemon/README.md

 * Buttons to open both save & backup directories in the file explorer.
 * Support multiple backup settings (`File` -> `Add`).

+### 2019.08.10

+* fixup failure when a directory is created at runtime